-has named Worldwide Vice President of Johnson & Johnson Supply Chain, as a for her leadership role in promoting gender equity.
+The National Association for Female Executives (NAFE) has named Kathy Wengel, Worldwide Vice President of Johnson & Johnson Supply Chain, as a2015 Woman of Achievement for her leadership role in promoting gender equity.

 Congratulations on the NAFE honor.
 So, what does it take to break down gender bias?